top of page

 Image by Sami Matias Breilin

-A hallmark of our program is cultural immersion.
-In order to appreciate the similarities and differences within the Nordics, we discuss the nuances of what 'Nordic' means in terms of values, practices, and governance with various stakeholders across the various countries.
+A hallmark of our fellowship is examining the Nordic leadership culture.
+In order to appreciate the similarities and differences within the Nordics, we discuss the nuances of what 'Nordic' means in terms of values, practices, and governance with various stakeholders including Nordic leadership experts.

 Collaboration